ManishChembeti/Traffic-Sign-Classifier-usingCNN-Tensorflow-and-Open-Cv/README.md

 The depth of the Convolution filter (the input channels) must be equal to the number channels (depth) of the input feature map.

+******Our traffic sign dataset:******

+The data set we have decided to use for our project was the GTSRB- German Traffic Sign Detection Benchmark .This is one of the most renowned datasets for traffic signs in websites like kaggle.
+This data set has more that 40 classes of images and 50000 images for training, validation and testing purposes.
+We have divided the data set into training, validation and testing set, which further helped us in understanding how well our architecture was working.
+In the real-world, traffic sign recognition is a two-stage process:

+Localization: Detect and localize where in an input image/frame a traffic sign is.
+Recognition: Take the localized ROI and actually recognize and classify the traffic sign.
+Deep learning object detectors can perform localization and recognition in a single forward-pass of the network.